Hereditary ATTR amyloidosis: a life-threatening, multisystem disease1-4

 Symptoms of hATTR amyloidosis can progress quickly, leading to life-threatening dysfunction2,3,10

-As the disease progresses, symptoms increase in severity, leading to significant disability, decreased quality of life, and untimely death.10,11 hATTR amyloidosis can lead to mortality within 2 to 15 years.2,3,10,12
+As the disease progresses, symptoms increase in severity, leading to significant disability, decreased quality of life, and untimely death.10,11 hATTR amyloidosis can lead to premature death in 4.7 years, with a reduced survival of 3.4 years for patients presenting with cardiomyopathy.12-14,d

 Due to the variability of the disease, progression of symptoms can also be considerably different from patient to patient.9

-- Adams D, Gonzalez-Duarte A, O’Riordan W, et al., an investigational RNAi therapeutic for the treatment of hereditary ATTR amyloidosis with polyneuropathy: baseline demographics from the phase 3 APOLLO study.
-In: The XVth International Symposium on Amyloidosis.
+- Adams D, Gonzalez-Duarte A, O’Riordan W, et al., In: The XVth International Symposium on Amyloidosis.
 Uppsala, Sweden: ISA International Society of Amyloidosis; July 3-7, 2016.
 PA 82.